 Quantitative research methods

 Card sorting allows respondents to organise items or products into either pre-set or recommended categories.
-This can be incredibly helpful when creating your website navigation and in understanding how consumers would group your products or pages.
+This can be incredibly helpful when creating your website navigation and understanding how consumers would group your products or pages.

 Eye-tracking and heatmap tools give organisations further insight into how users navigate your website by allowing them to see where on the page users look or interact.
 Heatmaps enable business owners and marketers to see where potential issues lie – such as confusing layout or broken links – and which paths lead to conversion.
 This process can help you determine possible pain points and fixes, as well as your most successful website content for conversion.

-Surveys are used to gather both qualitative and quantitative data, so it’s only fair that we list them twice.
+Surveys are used to gather qualitative and quantitative data, so it’s only fair that we list them twice.
 Survey data is an excellent way of collecting information about your customers.
 Making this additional detail optional will help you avoid putting people off of your survey while capturing relevant insights when completed.

-Hopefully, you’ve now got a better overview of how user research plays a pivotal role in improving the customer experience for your entire organisation as well as the user experience on your website.
+Hopefully, you’ve now got a better overview of how user research plays a pivotal role in improving the customer experience for your entire organisation and the user experience on your website.
 We strongly recommend using a combination of qualitative and quantitative research methods to determine trends, issues, threats and opportunities for your business, which can then be used to form the foundation of a roadmap of changes.